 .
 If an empty array is passed in, the filter will be ignored..phrase()

-filters values based on whether they contain the given phrase.
-Note that string values that are concatenated words separated by hyphens, underscores, or periods will be treated as one phrase.
-For example, when searching for "banana", an object with the property value "banana_pudding" will not be returned..phrasePrefix()
+splits the search query into tokens (usually individual words) and then filters values based on whether they contain all of the given tokens in order with no other tokens in between.
+Note that string values that are separated by underscores or periods will be treated as one token.
+For example, when searching for "banana", an object with the property value "banana_pudding" or "banana.pudding" will not be returned..phrasePrefix()

 search for pudding